 Animals in circuses are kept in horrendous conditions.
 Dogs are crammed into dirty cages and hardly ever let out.
 Birds are locked inside cramped cages, and their wings are clipped so they cannot fly.
 Horses are tethered on short ropes.
 Elephants are tied by three legs and regularly beaten to keep them docile.

 Animals are sometimes abandoned when the circus no longer can afford to keep them.
-For example, four sea lions, seven cats and seven dogs were burned to death in Andheri West, Mumbai, after being abandoned by the company which had brought them from Russia.
-An electric fire whipped through the locked rooms in which the animals were imprisoned in cages, killing all but three of them.
+For example, four sea lions, seven cats and seven dogs were burned to death in Andheri West, Mumbai, after being abandoned by the company which had brought them from

 In many cities, including Mumbai, horses are forced to give joy rides.
 They can often be seen struggling to pull heavy carts loaded with people, and they are frequently beaten or whipped when they become tired or slow down.
 They are forced to pull carts until late at night without adequate rest.